Bryan Kilgallin's art

 I entered data from an entire art exhibition catalogue.
 This chart plots artwork price against area.

-Both axes are transformed logarithmically to better view and model the data.
-The resulting regression shows a positive linear relationship with the log-log scales.
+Both axes are transformed logarithmically.
+That is to better view and model the data.
+The regression line shows a positive relationship.
+That relates to the log-log scales.

 • y=axb